chaplonglau/rubyrailstutorial/README.md

 ## Chapter 3
 ### Setup

+    rails new sample_app

+Go make a static_pages controller, and set the home page

     $ git remote add origin git@bitbucket.org:<username>/sample_app.git
     $ git push -u origin --all # pushes up the repo and its refs for the first time